wizant/page-excerpt/readme.txt

 = How do I use this? =
 On the create (or edit) pages page, you will see a box called 'Page Excerpt'.
 It allows you to put in a short summary of your content.
 You can then call it using the `<?php the_excerpt(); ?>` function within the loop

+= I have a question you didn't answer! =
+Post a message on [PageExcerpt's page](http://masseltech.com/plugins/page-excerpt/ "PageExcerpt's page") and leave a message in the comments if you have a question that needs answering!

 == Screenshots ==
 1. The Page Excerpt Box